 The U-99 was a German Type VIIB U-Boat that saw service in the Nazi German Kriegsmarine during World War 2.
-The boat is known as being one of the most successful U-Boats during the war attributed with sinking a total of 38 ships for a summary tonnage of more than 244,000 GRT (Gross Registered Tonnage) and also took one ship as a prize and damaged five.
-The boat was commanded by Otto Kretschmer and was launched on April 12, 1940 seeing a total of eight wartime patrols.
+The boat is known as being one of the most successful U-Boats during the war, attributed with sinking a total of 38 ships for a summary tonnage of more than 244,000 GRT (Gross Registered Tonnage) and also took one ship as a prize and damaging five.
+The boat was commanded by Otto Kretschmer and was launched on April 12, 1940, and saw eight wartime patrols.

 - 14 × torpedoes or 26 TMA mines